duarteocarmo/duarteocarmo.com/content/posts/100-retrospectiva-#6.md

 > "If the cluster is not on fire, you are not using it enough"

 **<a href="https://emerge-lab.github.io/papers/an-unsolicited-guide-to-good-research.pdf" target="_blank">An unsolicited guide to good research - Eugene Vinitsky</a>**: A great deck on how to do great ML research, and how to find interesting problems.
-I liked the framing: pragmatic and to the point. _"If the cluster is not on fire, you are not using it enough."_
+I liked the framing: pragmatic and to the point.

 **<a href="https://www.philschmid.de/kimi-composer-context" target="_blank">How Kimi, Cursor, and Chrome Train Agentic Models with RL - Phil Schmid</a>**: An incredible roundup of the reinforcement learning techniques some of the larger players are using to train models.